Choosing collision shapes

 = CollisionShapeFactory.createVhacdShape(modelRoot, parms, null);

-The V-HACD algorithm is costly to run, but for many applications it can be run in advance and the output stored in J3O format until needed.
+The V-HACD algorithm is costly to run, but for many applications it can be run in advance and the output stored until needed.
 During simulation, the resulting shape will usually be much more efficient than a GImpact shape.

 Summary